-The holders of the Class A share, and holders of the Class C shares, in priority to the holders of the Class B shares, are entitled to receive, if, as and when declared by the Corporation's Board of Directors, concurrent preferential dividends at a rate per annum equal to the regulated rate of return on the rate base equity represented by each such class of shares.
+The holders of the Class A shares and holders of the Class C shares, in priority to the holders of the Class B shares, are entitled to receive, if, as and when declared by the Corporation's Board of Directors, concurrent preferential dividends at a rate per annum equal to the regulated rate of return on the rate base equity represented by each such class of shares.
 The cumulative portion of such preferential dividend is the amount by which the preferential dividend for each class of shares exceeds the amount of regulated capital expenditures represented by each class of shares.
 The remaining portion is non-cumulative.
-As at 2022, there were no cumulative preferential dividends outstanding (2021 - nil).
+As at December 31, 2023, there were no cumulative preferential dividends outstanding (2022 - nil).
 Once these preferential dividend entitlements have been satisfied, holders of each class of shares are entitled to receive, on a concurrent basis with each other class of shares, additional dividends if, as and when declared by the Corporation's Board of Directors and in such amounts and payable in such manner as may be determined from time to time by the Corporation's Board of Directors.
-Holders of the Class A shares, and the Class C shares are together entitled to 60% of any such additional dividends, which are to be allocated between the holders of each such class of shares in proportion to the rate base equity represented by each such class.
+Holders of the Class A shares and the Class C shares are together entitled to 60% of any such additional dividends, which are to be allocated between the holders of each such class of shares in proportion to the rate base equity represented by each such class.
 Holders of the Class B shares are entitled to 40% of any such additional dividends.
 Class A, B and C shares have no par value.

 Dividends may be declared by the Board of Directors through a resolution.
-As at 2022, dividends of \$23,339 (2021 - \$18,556) were declared and paid to the shareholders of the Corporation.
+As at December 31, 2023, dividends of \$20,660 (2022 - \$23,339) were declared and paid to the shareholders of the Corporation.